patrycja-io/asteroids/README.md

 How to run this project locally
 ---

-Under the repository name, click "Clone or download".
+⋅⋅*Under the repository name, click "Clone or download".

-In the Clone with HTTPs section, copy the clone URL for the repository.
+⋅⋅*In the Clone with HTTPs section, copy the clone URL for the repository.

-In your local IDE open Git Bash.
+⋅⋅*In your local IDE open Git Bash.

-Change the current working directory to the location where you want the cloned directory to be made.
+⋅⋅*Change the current working directory to the location where you want the cloned directory to be made.

-Type git clone, and then paste the URL you copied in Step 3.
+⋅⋅*Type git clone, and then paste the URL you copied in Step 3.

 ```